Runinho/MusikMacher/README.md

 Download [Visual Studio 2022](https://visualstudio.microsoft.com/de/downloads/) and .Net 8 to compile the solution.
 You also need the UWP development kit to compile NAudio.
 Don't forget to initalize the submodules with `git submodule init` before compiling.

+Make sure to compile `CoverartHelper`, otherwise coverarts do not get loaded.

 ## Feedback
 This is currently a prototype and alpha level software, and there is a lot to do.
 If you have ideas or find annoying bugs, feel free to file an [issue](https://github.com/Runinho/MusikMacher/issues/new).
 Pull requests are welcome :)